Student-Team-Projects/Anteater/README.md

 - `structure_provider` - which organizes the events from the `bpf_provider` into program tree described in the [Event model](#event-model) section.
 The structure is then displayed in a concrete format by a `structure_consumer`
 - `structure_consumer` which displays the events in a concrete format.
 It also acts like an abstract factory by creating children consumers upon consuming an `exec` exec.
 - `structure/html` - `structure_consumer` that outputs logs in html format.
 The `html_event_consumer_root` is used as an entrypoint to the structure.
-In some sense it represents the debugger itself since the only meaningul event for this class is the very first `exec` created when starting the debugger program.
+In some sense it represents the debugger itself since the only meaningul event for this class is the very first `exec` created when starting the Anteater program.
 The `html_event_consumer` represents a consumer for an actual program.

 - `structure/plain` - `structure_consumer` that outputs logs in plain text format